How to learn Ukrainian language using less conventional means

-I’ll be honest, I wrote this post after seeing Amanda Holden’s role as the UK’s Eurovision Song Contest jury spokesperson.
+I’ll be honest, I wrote this post after seeing Amanda Holden’s role as the UK’s Eurovision Song Contest jury spokesperson in 2021.
 Holden said Good evening in French and Dutch, followed by although I’ve got absolutely no idea which is which.

 Whoever came up with that lame idea of a joke?
 They clearly misread the room – even the Brits perceived it as embarrassing or arrogant.
-It’s bad enough that the UK is hellbent on wiping out our language education, but why make out that being monolingual is some kind of cuddly national characteristic?
+It’s bad enough that the UK is hellbent on wiping out our language education.
+Why make out that being monolingual is some kind of cuddly national characteristic?

 The first time I went to Western Ukraine, I used an interpreter to visit my father’s village.
 We found the family of my father’s first wife, a young Ukrainian woman who died in the 1930s.
 Despite these people not being related to me, they welcomed me and invited me back to stay next year, to look for my other family.
+I was up for that!
 But none of them spoke English.
+What to do?

 Some universities run online classes, such as Ukrainian Catholic University in Lviv.
 There’s a time commitment, but it’s great if you enjoy learning with others.
 The Ukrainian Language Academy in Lviv also runs residential courses and offers individual Skype conversation.

 Most valuable was being able to ask questions about customs in the rural villages.
 ‘No’ can sometimes mean the opposite!
 Useful if you find yourself staying in a village house where the only English word you hear is selfie.

 People claim they learned English through listening to music.
 Why not learn Ukrainian the same way?
 The lyrics may not be the most useful for conversation, but you’ll start recognising common words.
 Even better, search for the song on the Lyrics Translate site, and you’ll get the original lyrics along with a translation.